 Rounding off the names to have been confirmed for the show are Katie McGlynn, who is best known for playing Sinead Tinker in Coronation Street.
 And more soap stars are in the mix, in the form of Nina Wadia, who played Zainab Masood in EastEnders, and Rose Ayling-Ellis, who played Frankie Lewis in the same British classic.

-Strictly Come Dancing will return to BBC One on 18th September, with the first episode showing some feel-good group dances, as well as the decided pairings of the celeb and professional dancer couples.
-The dancers have already begun their pre-show training, ready to take the floor for the 13 weeks the show is aired.
+Strictly Come Dancing returned to BBC One on the 18th September, with the first episode showing some feel-good group dances, as well as the decided pairings of the celeb and professional dancer couples.
+The dancers have undertaken their pre-show training, ready to take the floor for the 13 weeks the show is aired.

 Who are the Strictly 2021 judges and hosts?

-Beloved Strictly original Anton Du Beke returns to replace Bruno Tolioni in the judging panel this year.
-Du Beke will join returning judges Craig Revel Horwood, Motsi Mabuse and Shirley Ballas when the show returns.
+Beloved Strictly original Anton Du Beke returned to Strictly, replacing Bruno Tonioli in the judging panel this year.
+Du Beke has joined returning judges Craig Revel Horwood, Motsi Mabuse and Shirley Ballas.

-Tess Daly and Claudia Winkleman are set to return as the presenters of the new series for an eighth year, while former professional dancer Janette Manrara will replace Zoe Ball on BBC Two spin-off show Strictly: It Takes Two.
+Tess Daly and Claudia Winkleman have returned as the presenters of the new series for an eighth year, while former professional dancer Janette Manrara has replaced Zoe Ball on BBC Two spin-off show Strictly: It Takes Two.

 Who are the Strictly 2021 professionals?

-Four new professional dancers will join the cast this year in Kai Widdrington, Nikita Kuzmin, Cameron Lombard and Jowita Przystal.
+Four new professional dancers have joined the cast this year: Kai Widdrington, Nikita Kuzmin, Cameron Lombard and Jowita Przystal.
 Strictly regulars Oti Mabuse, Aljaž Škorjanec, Giovanni Pernice, Karen Hardy and Katya Jones will return alongside Amy Dowden, Dianne Buswell, Gorka Marquez, Graziano Di Prima, Johannes Radebe, Luba Mushtuk, Nadiya Bychkova, Nancy Xu and Neil Jones.